Series Expansion Approximations of Brownian Motion for Non-Linear Kalman Filtering of Diffusion Processes: Gaussian Filtering

 \subsection{Sigma point approximations}

 One widely-used approach to Gaussian filtering relies on so-called `sigma point' approximations, perhaps the best known of which is the unscented transform \cite{Julier1995,Julier2000}.
 Given a random variable $\bfu$ and a function $\bff$, we wish to approximate the distribution of $\bff(\bfu)$.
 In order to accomplish this, one chooses a number of points $\{\sigma_i\}$ that represent the distribution of $\bfu$ in some sense.
-The number of sigma points used by the unscented transform scales linearly with the dimension of $\bfu$.

 We will restrict our exposition to the case where $\bfu$ has an $n$-dimensional multivariate normal distribution, and we wish to fit a multivariate normal distribution to $\bff(\bfu)$.
 Suppose $\bfu$ has mean $\mathbf{m}$ and covariance $\mathbf{P}$.
 The unscented transform uses $2n+1$ sigma points, which are constructed as follows.
 One chooses two tuning parameters $\alpha$ and $\kappa$, then sets $\lambda = \alpha^2( n+\kappa) - n$.
 The sigma points are then defined by the following expressions: